An Easy Digital Voice Guide for The Over 60s

 When will landlines be switched off for good?

 Before April 2024, Openreach set a deadline of the end of 2025.
-Then in mid-April, they announced they were considering postponing the final switch-off until 2027.
-As of writing this blog, a date has not been 100% confirmed, so watch this space…
+Then in mid-April, they announced they are postponing the final switch-off until the end of January 2027.

 Switch to digital voice now to save money.